NelsonPython/tuningGuides/OpenVino.md

 ## OpenVINO&trade; Model Optimizer<a id="inpage-nav-3"></a>

 Model Optimizer is a cross-platform command-line tool that facilitates the transition between the training and deployment environment, performs static model analysis, and adjusts deep learning models for optimal execution on end-point target devices.
-For more information: <a href="https://docs.openvinotoolkit.org/2021.3/openvino_docs_MO_DG_Deep_Learning_Model_Optimizer_DevGuide.html">Model Optimizer Development Guide</a>
+For more information see the  <a href="https://docs.openvinotoolkit.org/2021.3/openvino_docs_MO_DG_Deep_Learning_Model_Optimizer_DevGuide.html">Model Optimizer Development Guide</a>

-Model Optimizer process assumes you have a network model trained using a supported deep learning framework.
-The scheme below illustrates the typical workflow for deploying a trained deep learning model:
+Model Optimizer assumes you have a network model trained using a supported deep learning framework.
+The figure below shows the typical workflow for deploying a trained deep learning model:

 <img alt="" height="218" src="/content/dam/develop/external/us/en/images/openvino-workflow.jpg" width="750"/>